Chart Color Schemes

 The level of residential development activity in Whyalla Playford is very low in comparison to the average area assessed nationally by AreaSearch

-New properties are constructed at an average expected construction cost value of $363,000, indicating a focus on the premium segment with upmarket properties.
+New properties are constructed at an average expected cost value of $363,000, indicating a focus on the premium segment with upmarket properties.
 In this financial year, $7.9 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Comparatively, Whyalla Playford shows approximately 65% of the construction activity per person when measured against Rest of SA.
+Comparatively, Whyalla Playford shows approximately 65% of construction activity per person when measured against Rest of SA.
 Nationally, it places among the 24th percentile of areas assessed, suggesting somewhat limited buyer options while strengthening demand for established properties.

 Frequently Asked Questions - Development